afreeorange/wiki.nikhil.io.articles/Pizza Experiment II.md

 for an hour.

 Once risen, pour a little olive oil into skillet for a thin coat.
 Spread dough into skillet by hand.
-The more you wait, the more the dough naturally spreads.
+Dough spreads naturally when left alone.
 Good time to turn oven up to 400F.

 Pizza Prep
 ----------